-In order to satisfy the broad needs for advancing the latest research, NIFS prepares three forms of research collaboration.
+In order to satisfy the broad needs for advancing the latest research, NIFS undertakes three forms of research collaboration.
 These are Bilateral Collaboration Research, LHD Project Collaboration Research, and General Collaboration Research.
 The joint use and joint research activities are powerfully developed by accepting research proposals from researchers each year.

 Bilateral Collaboration Research

-Bilateral collaboration research promotes joint research bilaterally between NIFS and a research institute or a university research center which has a unique facility for nuclear fusion research.
-Under the collaboration, the facility is open for the researchers all over the country as a joint use program of NIFS, an inter-university research institute.
+Bilateral collaboration research promotes joint research bilaterally between NIFS and a research institute or a university research center which has a unique facility for fusion research.
+Under the collaboration, the facility is open to researchers all over the country as a joint use program of NIFS, an inter-university research institute.
 This is a unique feature of the system and attracts attention as an example of an advanced network-type joint research system in Japanese academia.

 LHD Project Collaboration Research

 LHD Project Collaboration Research is joint research whereby collaborators research and develop, first at their universities, various kinds of new devices, technologies, or methods that can be applied to the LHD experiments.
-Through the research and development, LHD Project Collaboration Research also aims at contributing to the progress of research activities at universities.
+Through research and development, LHD Project Collaboration Research also aims at contributing to the progress of research activities at universities.

-In principle, the research should be shifted to General Collaboration in order to apply the results to LHD after completing the research and development successfully.
+In principle, the research should be shifted to General Collaboration in order to apply the results to LHD after successfully completing the research and development .

 General Collaboration Research